.

 seeing no one.

-Now I can see pixelated smiles from oceans away.
+Now I see pixelated smiles from oceans away.

 before the world blinked and buzzed.